hercychang/prep-step-1/part1-data_types/what_is_ruby.md

 from the underlying hardware, it's known as a **high-level programming language**.
 Ruby features many natural language elements and is relatively simple and easy to use.
 Some might even call it  friendly.
-The following code snippet uses some of the most sophisticated syntax in this course, but you can probably already guess what it does:
+The following code snippet uses some of the most sophisticated syntax in the language, but you can probably already guess what it does:

 ```ruby